Employee engagement was a major focus of this year’s Annual SHRM Conference, but why is employee engagement important?

 - Brand: Reputation, brand/EVP, corporate responsibility.

 These drivers broadly represent what is important to employees.
 It might be beyond your resources to craft or refine many different initiatives all at once, but don’t despair!
-Start with initiatives aimed at improving just a few of the most important areas, and measure how your programs affect engagement.
+Start with initiatives aimed at improving just a few of the most important areas, and measure how your programs affect engagement, you can make this possible and also easier by utilizing a learning engagement platform that all employees can use and focus on different areas while their progress is recorded as live measurable information.
 As your business sees improvement in outcomes, you can sell more initiatives to leadership.

 Which drivers are most important to employee engagement?